 Here, John begins to give additional details of what “the locusts” looked like.
 Since he already said they looked like grasshoppers, then “scorpions,” he now adds “horses” to the picture.
 Obviously, what he was attempting to describe was something wholly unfamiliar to him.
-He was struggling to put into words what he actually saw using the familiar to describe things completely unknown to himself and his readers.
+He was struggling to put into words what he actually saw, using the familiar to describe things completely unknown to himself and his readers.
 While the word “crowns” is from “stephanos,” which is a mark of royalty or emblem of victory given the victor in Greek games, this “crown” is a figurative description of what John actually saw, saying they “were as it were” (or something like it) and bares no moral or regal significance.
 Maybe, a halo might be closer.

 Therefore, the general appearance of a grasshopper, a scorpion and a battle horse bear elements of similarity to what John actually saw.
-Granted this is a very crude attempt to picture what John saw, but it includes all the elements called for in this verse in the the preceding verses.
+Granted this is a very crude attempt to picture what John saw, but it includes all the elements called for in this verse and in the preceding verses.
 So, as crude as this illustration is, it should begin to give us an idea.
-So, lets keep building on it and see what we can come up with.
+So, let’s keep building on it and see what we can come up with.

 Since we are now nearing the time when the “fifth seal” is about to open, we should be able to put these elements together and know what John actually saw.
-But, before making the attempt, lets move on through the next three verses.
+But, before making the attempt, let’s move on through the next three verses.

 Verse 8: And they had hair as the hair of women, and their teeth were as the teeth of lions.